Chao-Xi/jxazurebook/docs/az400/2az400_test.md

 You need to create a template named Template3 that will reuse logic from Template1 and Template2.

-What should you de¬ne ¬rst?
+What should you define first?

 A. outputs